FAQs

 The BOCW Cess is collected in advance, at the time of approval or before commencement of work, from the employer undertaking the ‘Building and other Construction work’, on basis of self-assessed cost of construction certified by chartered engineer.
 After the collection of the BOCW Cess, it is transferred to the bank account of State Building Workers’ Welfare Board, through online payment system by the government or local authority collecting the BOCW Cess.

 The BOCW Cess deposited, in advance, by the employer undertaking ‘Building and other Construction work’ could be refunded back to the employer in the event of withdrawal, foreclosure or closure of the work or modification of construction plan.
-For seeking refund of the excess BOCW Cess paid, the employer Draft Rules, shall submit information in format prescribed under Draft Rules to the assessing officer.
+For seeking refund of the excess BOCW Cess paid, the employer shall submit information in the format prescribed under the draft rules folrumlated by the respective governments, to the assessing officer.

 In cases where the levy of BOCW Cess pertains to building and other construction work of a Government or of a Public Sector Undertaking, such Government or the Public Sector Undertaking shall deduct or cause to be deducted the cess payable at the notified rates from the bills paid for such works.
 BOCW Cess deducted shall be deposited with the Welfare Board within a period of 30 days from the date of such deduction, along with the details of the construction work to the assessing officer of the area concerned.